laktam/java-highlighter-plugin/README.md

 # Java Highlighter Plugin
-This plugin provides syntax highlighting support for Java files in the JCodeEditor.
+This plugin provides syntax highlighting support for Java files in the [JCodeEditor](https://github.com/laktam/JCodeEditor) .
 It highlights Java keywords, identifiers, comments, strings, and other tokens, making code easier to read and understand.
 The highlighting is dynamic, meaning it updates in real-time as the user edits the document.
 ## Features
 - Keywords, comments, strings, identifiers, and numbers are highlighted in distinct colors.
 - Real-time updates ensure dynamic reanalysis and highlighting as you type.